-Chip Planner is an interactive tool for floorplanning.
-The floorplanning changes you make in Chip Planner are saved as PDC (Physical Design Constraints) commands in PDC file(s).
-Interactive floorplanning actions in Chip Planner have corresponding PDC commands which can be made part of a constraint file for Place and Route.

-For details about SmartFusion2, IGLOO2, and RTG4 PDC commands, refer to the PDC Commands User Guide.
+The Chip Planner is an interactive tool for floorplanning.
+The floorplanning changes you make in the Chip Planner are saved as PDC (Physical Design Constraints) commands in PDC file(s).
+Any interactive floorplanning actions in Chip Planner have corresponding PDC commands which can be made part of a constraint file for Place and Route.
+For details of PDC commands, please refer to the PDC command UG (LiberoSoC > Help > Reference Manual > PDC Commands User Guide).